Care and Treatment of Dog Skin Pimples

 Treatment

-Treatment involves addressing any symptoms while removing the underlying cause.
+Treatment of any dog skin disorders involves addressing symptoms while removing the underlying cause.
 Most cases are treated as an outpatient.
-Infections are treated with antibiotics for 3 to 4 weeks.
+Infections are treated with oral antibiotics for 3 to 4 weeks.

-In the case of puppy skin pimples (see third page), conditions can be caused by puppy pyoderma (mild skin infection), puppy warts (virus), canine acne, demodex mites and puppy strangles.
+In the case of puppy skin pimples (see third page), conditions can be caused by puppy pyoderma (mild skin bacterial infection), puppy warts (virus), dog acne, demodex mites and puppy strangles.

 Natural Remedies for Problem Dog Skin